datapartnership/.github/profile/README.md

 ## Get Involved

-At its core, the [Development Data Partnership](https://datapartnership.org)’s most valuable component is the community we bring together, connecting talent and expertise from international organizations, creating spaces for discovering novel approaches and methodologies and knowledge sharing, and facilitating secure and responsable access, experimentation and use of alternative and private intent data in global development.
+At the heart of the [Development Data Partnership](https://datapartnership.org)'s mission lies our most valuable asset: the **community** we cultivate.
+We connect professionals and experts from international organizations, foster environments for innovative approaches and methodologies, and promote knowledge sharing.
+Additionally, we facilitate secure and responsible access to, experimentation with, and utilization of alternative and private intent data for global development purposes.

 ***✨ Not yet a contributor?*** [Become a member](https://datapartnership.org/join) and join the [**Partnership** community on GitHub](https://github.com/datapartnership)